anddidonato/anddidonato/README.md

-- 👋 Hi, I’m @anddidonato
+- 👋 Hi, I'm Andrea Di Donato
-- 👀 I’m interested in IP networking
+- 👀 I’m interested in IP networking (L3) and transport protocols (L4) but L0/1 and L2 too
 - 🌱 I’m currently learning Ansible
 - 💞️ I’m looking to collaborate on Ansible
 - 📫 How to reach me: https://www.linkedin.com/in/andreadidonato/